ethereum/consensus-specs/specs/phase1/das-internals.md

-# Ethereum 2.0 Phase 1 -- Data Availability Sampling
+# Ethereum 2.0 Phase 1 -- Data Availability Sampling - Internals

 **Notice**: This document is a work-in-progress for researchers and implementers.